 CURL to RSS

-FeedCraft includes a CURL to RSS tool that allows you to fetch data from JSON APIs and transform it into an RSS feed using jq selectors.
+FeedCraft includes a CURL to RSS tool that allows you to fetch data from JSON APIs, extract fields with jq, and optionally post-process them with templates before generating an RSS feed.

 Overview